 Atacama Large Millimeter/submillimeter Array

 ALMA uses 66 high-precision dish antennas of two sizes: 54 of them are 12 meters across and 12 of them are 7 meters across.
-The total collecting area of this array is over 71,000 square feet!
+The total collecting area of this array is over 71,000 square feet.

 The 12-meter antennas can be gently hauled around on the backs of custom-made Antenna Transporters in order to form arrays that are either very tightly packed configurations only 150 meters across or spread out to 16 kilometers across, as shown by the animation at left.
 More extended arrays give ALMA a zoom lens for finer details, while more compact arrays give better sensitivity for larger, dimmer objects.

-In addition to the moveable array of 12-m antennas, there is the Atacama Compact Array (ACA) of twelve 7-m antennas and four 12-m antennas that images large-scale structures like giant gas clouds.
+In addition to the movable array of 12-m antennas, there is the Atacama Compact Array (ACA) of twelve 7-m antennas and four 12-m antennas that images large-scale structures like giant gas clouds.
 The ACA has two configurations, one of which is a north-south extension to provide a better coverage of sources that are either very far north in the sky or very far south.

 In ALMA’s most compact configurations, the level of detail it can see ranges from 0.7″ at 675 GHz to 4.8″ at 110 GHz.
 In its most extended configuration, ALMA’s resolutions range from 6 mas at 675 GHz to 37 mas at 110 GHz.